pulumi/docs/content/docs/guides/continuous-delivery/github-actions.md

 By default, the Pulumi GitHub Action assumes your Pulumi project is in your repo's root directory.
-If you are using a different root directory for your project, simply set the `PULUMI_ROOT` variable in your workflow action, with a relative path to your Pulumi project directory.
+If you are using a different root directory for your project, simply set the `work-dir` variable in your workflow action, with a relative path to your Pulumi project directory.
 For example:

 ```hcl